touchlab/KMMBridge/website/docs/artifacts/GITHUB_RELEASE_ARTIFACTS.md

 > **NO LONGER SUPPORTED!**
 >
-> Github Release Artifact is no longer supported in versions 0.3.5+.
-The reason is it doesn't provide good enough benefits over using the maven artifact manager to publish to github packages.
+> Github Release Artifact and Github Enterprise Release Artifact are no longer supported in versions 0.3.5+.
+The reason is it doesn't provide good enough benefits over using the maven artifact manager to publish to Github packages.
+Please, use [Maven Artifacts](https://touchlab.github.io/KMMBridge/artifacts/MAVEN_REPO_ARTIFACTS) instead.

 # ~~GitHub Release Artifacts~~